A doctor's hands holding a woman's hand, which cradles a heart-shaped object, indicating potential heart attack symptoms

 Shortness of Breath

-Due to the extreme heaviness of the chest, both men and women may feel a shortness of breath.
+Due to the extreme heaviness of the chest, both men and women may feel shortness of breath.
 This may also feel like their breaths are labored and have difficulty in doing so.

 Treatment and Prevention of Heart Attack

-Medications including Corlanor
+Medications Including Corlanor

 Prevention